Ratio.City in-app payments

 The Problem

 Ratio.City's license purchasing process was creating friction for our customers and operational burden for our team.
-Customers had to contact our sale department for assistance, while the team had to manually handle invoice creation and license upgrades - often resulting in lengthy wait times for customers and unnecessary work load for our team.
-Conversion from free trials to paid users was at just 4%.
-We wanted to make it quicker and easier for users to sign up & manage their accounts with the goal of converting more users and encouraging users to upgrade their accounts.
+Customers had to contact our sale department for assistance, while the team had to manually handle invoice creation and license upgrades.

 Business Objectives